uditgaurav/hce-api-template/README.md

 <br><br>

 Replace the tunables (along with '[]') in the above query template to make it usable.
-For any issues refer the <a href="https://developer.harness.io/docs/chaos-engineering">HCE docs</a>.
+For any issues refer to the <a href="https://developer.harness.io/docs/chaos-engineering">HCE docs</a>.